Return to the search form Return to your search results

 Dublin serves as the perfect hub for travel around Ireland and the rest of Western Europe.
 Day tour options include: an introductory tour of the capital city focusing on important areas of cultural and historic interest, tours of the James Joyce Museum, the Joyce Tower in nearby Sandycove, and the Book of Kells at the Trinity College Library.
 Longer weekend trips to Western Ireland, Galway, Belfast, London, Edinburgh, and many other regional cities are possible- or even farther if you’re feeling adventurous!

 Program dates vary by session.
-Dates for future sessions are expected to be similar to previous sessions, and will be finalized be early spring.
+Dates for future sessions are expected to be similar to previous sessions, and will be finalized in early spring prior to the start of the program.

 Dublin is a vibrant, European capital city of historical and cultural importance.
 From its many theaters to its beautiful parks to its friendly, cozy pubs, Dublin is an excellent place to be educated and entertained.